 How long can Austin remain a desirable destination as the crime and murder rates climb?
 Austin has always had a higher standard of handling crime and keeping its citizens safe.
 It is time to vote for politicians who care about all the citizens living in the city.
 Without a doubt, Garza’s committed to radically transforming Austin’s criminal justice system to it’s demise.
-The defund the police movement is simply a vehicle for anti-American activists to weaken cities.
+The defund the police movement is simply a vehicle for anti-American activists to weaken cities across the U.S. and ultimately, destroy America.
 It is time for those people who are supporting it to come back to the reality that they, too, do not want to be victims of crime either.

 Austin Mayor Adler set a new standard for gaslighting on June 23 GMA3: What You Need To Know – Good Morning America.
 Adler has the nerve to say Austin’s soaring crime is “obviously not tied to local policies,” because it’s “happening everywhere”.
 LIAR!
 It’s happening in Democrat-led cities who Defunded the Police.